2018 United States House of Representatives elections in Kentucky

 The 2018 United States House of Representatives elections in Kentucky were held on November 6, 2018, to elect the six U.S. representatives from the state of Kentucky, one from each of the state's six congressional districts.
 The elections coincided with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

 Overview

 By district

 Results of the 2018 United States House of Representatives elections in Kentucky by district:

 District 1

-The incumbent is Republican James Comer, who has represented the district since 2016.
-Comer elected with 73% of the vote in 2016.
+Incumbent Republican James Comer, who had represented the district since 2016, ran for re-election.
+He was re-elected with 73% of the vote in 2016.
+The district had a PVI of R+23.